MakeSchool-Tutorials/Makestagram-Swift-V3/P14-Creating-Posts/content.md

 }
 ```

 Note that our class method is private because we don't want to allow access to this class method from anywhere except our previous `PostService.create(for:)` method.
-We don't want to be able to create a new post in the database without a image URL and aspect height.
+We don't want to be able to create a new post in the database without an image URL and aspect height.
 If we're working with other developers, this helps prevent them from using this method in ways other than which we originally intended.

-Next let's setup the code to create a new `Post` JSON object in our database:
+Next let's set up the code to create a new `Post` JSON object in our database:

 > [action]
 Add the following code in `create(forURLString:aspectHeight:)`: